This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - Cover the pan with lid and cook for 15-20 minutes, stir occasionally in between.

-- Once the kees gets nice steam and the grated potato is tender they will look transparent and glazy.
+- Once the kees get nice steam and the grated potato is tender they will look transparent and glazy.

 - You may at this time add finely cut coriander leaves and scraped coconut if you want.
-I generally don’t like it hence I avoid.
+I generally don’t like it hence I avoid it.

 - Ratalyacha kees is ready.